Nankana Sahib: Demographics

 The partition of India and Pakistan significantly changed the demographic composition of Pakistan's cities with the vast majority of Hindus and Sikhs having to leave Pakistan and vice versa for Muslims in India.
 The 2023 Pakistani Census however showed that while still overwhelmingly Muslim at 97%, there is now a re-established Sikh community in the holy city their founder was born in.
-This can be attributed to the migration of the Pashtun Sikhs to the city fleeing from the Taliban insurgency in Khyber Pakhtunkhwa.
+This can be attributed to the migration of Sikhs to the city fleeing from the Taliban insurgency in Khyber Pakhtunkhwa.

 Data from the 2023 census shows that the city of Nankana Sahib has a Sikh population of 1,875 out of a total population of 130,041.
 Nankana Sahib is the only city in Pakistan where Sikhs are the largest minority religion comprising just under 1.5% of the population.
 There is also a significant Christian population of 1,734 in the city making up 1.3% of the population.